supersonic181/Replacinator/README.md

 # Replacinator
-This is python script written by me (not from scratch) to replace first page of any Pdf with the desired first page.
+This is python script written by me (not from scratch) to copy any number of pages from two Pdf and create new pdf.

 **Q) How it works?**

-  Step 1: Keep Replacinator.py file and PDF folder in same directory
+  Step 1: Keep Replacinator.py file and PDFs in same directory

-  Step 2: Choose the 1st Page and replace with Name_Page.pdf in PDF directory but make sure you keep the name same else you have to change the name in script.

-  Step 3: Do the same for Source.pdf.

-  Step 4: Keep any/blank pdf of your name (in my case it's G_58_ShubhamShaw.pdf), you can keep any name but replace the name in script.

-  Step 5: Open Python IDE or CMD and run "pip install PyPDF2" to install the necessary packages to run the script.

-  Step 6: Open Replacinator.py and Run it.
+  Step 2: Open Cmd -> Move to Replacinator.py folder by using CD command

+  Step 3: Run "python replacinator.py"

 **Q) Did "I" wrote the script from Scartch?**